ipfs/ipfs-docs/docs/concepts/ipni.md

 ## Glossary

+### Advertisement

-- **Advertisement**: A record available from a publisher that contains, a link to a chain of multihash blocks, the CID of the previous advertisement, and provider-specific content metadata that is referenced by all the multihashes in the linked multihash blocks.
+A record available from a publisher that contains, a link to a chain of multihash blocks, the CID of the previous advertisement, and provider-specific content metadata that is referenced by all the multihashes in the linked multihash blocks.
 The provider data is identified by a key called a _context ID_.

+### Announce Message

-- **Announce Message**: A message that informs indexers about the availability of an advertisement.
+A message that informs indexers about the availability of an advertisement.
 This is usually sent via _gossip pubsub_, but can also be sent via HTTP.
 An announce message contains the advertisement CID it is announcing, which allows indexers to ignore the announcement if they have already indexed the advertisement.
 The publisher's address is included in the announcement to tell indexers where to retrieve the advertisement from.

+### Context ID

-- **Context ID**: A key that, for a provider, uniquely identifies content metadata.
+A key that, for a provider, uniquely identifies content metadata.
 This allows content metadata to be updated or deleted on the indexer without having to refer to it using the multihashes that map to it.

+### Gossip Pubsub

-- **Gossip Pubsub**: Publish/subscribe communications over a libpp2p gossip mesh.
+Publish/subscribe communications over a libp2p gossip mesh.
 This is used by publishers to broadcast Announce Messages to all indexers that are subscribed to the topic that the announce message is sent on.
 For production publishers and indexers, this topic is `/indexer/ingest/mainnet`.

+### Indexer

-- **Indexer**: A network node that keeps mappings of multihashes and CIDs to provider records.
+A network node that keeps mappings of multihashes and CIDs to provider records.

+### Metadata

-- **Metadata**: Provider-specific data that a retrieval client gets from an indexer query and passed to the provider when retrieving content.
+Provider-specific data that a retrieval client gets from an indexer query and passed to the provider when retrieving content.
 This metadata is used by the provider to identify and find specific content and deliver that content via the protocol.

+### Provider

-- **Provider**: The node from which content can be retrieved by a retrieval client.
+The node from which content can be retrieved by a retrieval client.
 When multihashes are looked up on an indexer, the responses contain provider that provide the content referenced by the multihashes.
 A provider is identified by a libp2p peer ID.

+### Publisher

-- **Publisher**: The node that publishes advertisements and index data to an indexer.
+The node that publishes advertisements and index data to an indexer.
 It is usually, but not always, the same as the data provider.
 A publisher is identified by a libp2p peer ID.

+### Retrieval Client

-- **Retrieval Client**: A node that queries an indexer to find where content is available, and retrieves that content from a provider.
+A node that queries an indexer to find where content is available, and retrieves that content from a provider.

+### Sync

-- **Sync**:  Operation that synchronizes the content indexed by an indexer with the content published by a publisher.
+Operation that synchronizes the content indexed by an indexer with the content published by a publisher.
 A Sync in initiated when an indexer receives and Announce Message, by an administrative command to sync with a publisher, or by the indexer when there have been no updates for a provider for some period of time (24 hours by default).